Load 1 TB into Azure SQL Data Warehouse under 15 minutes with Data Factory

 - Log in to the Azure portal.

-- Click + NEW from the top-left corner, click Intelligence + analytics, and click Data Factory.
+- Click Create a resource from the top-left corner, click Intelligence + analytics, and click Data Factory.

 - Enter LoadIntoSQLDWDataFactory for the name.
 The name of the Azure data factory must be globally unique.
 If you receive the error: Data factory name “LoadIntoSQLDWDataFactory” is not available, change the name of the data factory (for example, yournameLoadIntoSQLDWDataFactory) and try creating again.
 See Data Factory - Naming Rules topic for naming rules for Data Factory artifacts.